 Autumn sees the summer rush winding down, though September and October are still great months to visit, especially for foodies.
 You get the grape harvest and the wine-making period, followed by the olive harvest, and at the open-air markets you’ll find mushrooms, chestnuts and mandarins.
 Hotels and restaurants are still open but people working in them more relaxed now the crowds have subsided.
 You can still swim in September - the sea had had all summer to warm up – and many people can brave October too.

 Winter - lovely for a city break

 The period from November through March is considered low season and many tourist facilities close down completely for the winter, especially on the islands.
 However, this can be a lovely time for a city break in either Dubrovnik or Split.
 Hotel room prices drop substantially, the restaurants that are open are geared up to catering for locals rather than tourists, and on sunny days you can still enjoy morning coffee outside, albeit with a bracing chill in the air.
 Locals will have more time for you, and you are more likely to be treated like a local yourself.
 On Hvar, which dubs itself the “sunniest island on the Adriatic”, some hotels open for Christmas and New Year.
 They offer free accommodation if it snows, which is rare but has been known.
-Read more about accommodation on my Hvar hotels page.
+Read more about accommodation on my Hvar Hotels – Award winning expert hotel reviews, from cheap to luxury hotels in Hvar page.